Driving licence in Romania

-In Romania the driving licence (Permis de conducere) is a governmental right given to those who request a licence for any of the categories they desire.
+In Romania, the driving licence (Permis de conducere) is a governmental right given to those who request a licence for any of the categories they desire.
 It is required for every type of motorized vehicle.
 The minimum age to obtain a driving licence is 18 years.
 Regardless of age, in the first year after obtaining the licence the driver is called a beginner (începător) and has to display on the windscreen and the back window of the car the distinctive sign (a black exclamation mark (!) on a yellow disk).

 Beginning with 1999, the driving licence format was changed from that of a pink booklet to a credit-card sized card.

-Obtaining a drivers licence

-The driving licence can be obtained after finishing a driving school and passing a two-stage test, a theory test and a road test.